keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 ![Appointment Scheduling Flow](../appointment-scheduling-flow.webp)

-The **Appointment Scheduling: Domain Model** contains more detail than the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm) to help us visualize the interactions, data flows, and policies of the Appointment Scheduling process.
+Although Event Storming is used for both flows, the **Appointment Scheduling: Domain Model** contains more detail than the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm) to help us visualize the interactions, data flows, and policies of the Appointment Scheduling process.

 ![Appointment Scheduling Flow](../appointment-scheduling-flow.png)